 Dr. Elliott draws her examples from the familiar world of teens and laces it with mild humor: e.g. The sentence "Wesley was the first person ever to water ski on his head." is accompanied by a cartoon of Wesley water skiing.

 Sets of questions called "Brain Ticklers" challenge students to apply what they've learned.
 (Answers are included in the book.)
 There are not nearly as many such questions as in a text, but they should be adequate if a student is also applying what he learns in other writing assignments.
 An index at the back allows students to look up particular concepts.
 I would recommend this book for any teen who has already studied quite a bit of grammar—probably most high school students.
 It tends to focus on areas that are continuing problems rather than covering the basics all over again.
-The efficiency of this approach is appealing since it allows students to spend more time actually writing as they should at high school level.
+The efficiency of this approach is appealing since it allows students to spend more time actually writing as they should at the high-school level.